 What’s the sign-up bonus/welcome offer?

-While it can be tempting to go after a quick points/miles hit, ask whether the amount you must spend on a card in order to get it is worth it to you.
+While it can be tempting to go after a quick points/miles hit, ask whether the amount you have to spend on a card to get the bonus is worth it to you.

 Can I transfer my points/miles to airline or hotel loyalty programs?

-If you belong to one of these programs, having the ability to move points/miles to them is a good benefit.
+If you belong to a loyalty program, having the ability to transfer points/miles from your credit card to the program is a good benefit.

 Which card offers the best miles per $1 spent in travel-related categories?